 Why Filtration Is So Crucial

 The ultimate pleasure in fishkeeping is to see your fish swimming smoothly, and the trick behind ensuring this charm is nothing but keeping them healthy.
-The best thing you can do for your fish is to provide them a healthy home.
+The best thing you can do for your fish & amphibian is to provide them with a healthy home.
 The filter plays the most important role in that.
 A filter in an aquarium is not a luxury; it’s a need.

 You are keeping living beings in an aquarium, they produce biological waste, food leftover, and dead plant matters also produce waste.
 You cannot maintain a healthy aquarium without managing wastes.
 You can categorize aquarium waste roughly into two types.
 The first one is particulate matter, it is visible, and the second one is invisible, which is dissolved gas.

 Particulate matters make aquarium water dirty, creating an unpleasant look.
 Dirty water not only hampers the visual look but also affects fish health.
 Mechanical filtration can filter out particles.
 Dissolved toxic gases are mainly ammonia and nitrate, and they are deadly for aquarium inhabitants.
-Chemical and biological filtration help reducing toxic gas.
+Chemical and biological filtration help reduce toxic gas.

 So the filtration system’s selection should be wise so that it is capable of performing a balanced action to reduce all sorts of harmful byproducts.